Battle of Ballantyne Pier

-Aided by Mounties who had been posted nearby, the police continued to attack the strikers.
+Aided by Mounties who had been posted nearby, the police attacked the strikers.
 The VDWWA union hall was attacked, with tear gas being used against members of the women's auxiliary who had set up a first aid station inside.
-The battle continued for three hours, and ended with several hospitalizations, including that of a fleeing striker who had been shot in the back of his legs.
+The battle lasted three hours, and included police actually firing guns at strikers. the battle produced several hospitalizations, including that of a fleeing striker who was shot in the back of his legs.

-Dragging on until December, the strike lost much of its militant character after the fighting at Ballantyne Pier.
+Despite the violence of June 18, the strike dragged on into December, but the strike lost much of its militant character after the fighting at Ballantyne Pier.
 The struggle to form a union completely independent of the Shipping Federation continued for another two years, when, in 1937, the International Longshore and Warehouse Union (ILWU) was born.

 The strike of 1935 failed.
 It, however, helped the future founding of a union for the dockers of British Columbia that was completely independent of the employers' association.
-The ILWU participated in numerous disputes in the following years, and in the 1940s, it was integral in winning many strikes that lead to better pay and conditions for waterfront workers.
+The ILWU participated in numerous disputes in the following years, and in the 1940s, it won many strikes that lead to better pay and conditions for waterfront workers.